 When a permanent tooth is knocked out…

 Again, it is crucial you call Doctor.
 Del Toro immediately.
 Most knocked-out teeth can be saved if you see Doctor Del Toro within 30 minutes to an hour of the accident.
 In the interim, gently rinse off dirt/debris on the tooth with cold water (no soap).
 Do NOT clean or scrub the tooth.
-If possible, put the tooth back in the socket and steadily hold it there with clean washcloth.
+If possible, put the tooth back in the socket and steadily hold it there a clean washcloth.
 If you cannot put the tooth back in the socket, place the tooth in a container of saliva, cold milk, or water.

 We’re Here For You